nagyrobi/esp32evse-esphome/README.md

 | 3: RX |
 | 4: +5V |

+Use cable as short as possible.

-Configure the UART as per ESPHome docs, and instantiate the EVSE component and link it to the configured UART bus.
+Configure the UART as per ESPHome docs, and instantiate the EVSE component and link it to the configured UART bus:

 ```yaml
 uart: